babulal107/go-k8s-sample-app/README.md

   Problem: if configuration is updated then, It didn't reflect in env if used an ENV type.
 You need to re-create containers that is not a good way.
   Solution: using VolumeMounts: you will do the same thing, but instant of ENV used files here as we are doing mounting.

+#### When to use mountPath and subPath?

+1. MountPath: Mounts the entire volume
+   - The entire volume will be available at this location.
+   - If the volume contains multiple files, they will all be accessible inside the mountPath.

+   Effect/Example:
+    - The entire app-config-secret secret will be mounted at /opt/config.
+    - If app-config-secret contains multiple files, all of them will be in /opt/config/. like app_secret.yaml & db_secret_yaml etc.

+2. SubPath:
+    - Mounts only a single file or directory.
+    - If you need only one file

+    Effect/Example: Instead of mounting the entire secret as /opt/config/, only db_secret.yaml is mounted at /opt/config/db_secret.yaml.

+#### 🚀 Which One Should You Use?
+  ✅ Use mountPath alone if you want all files from the volume.

+  ✅ Use subPath if you only need a specific file from the volume.

 ### 1. ConfigMaps:
 ```shell
   kubectl apply -f k8s/cm.yml